Traffic controller holding a stop sign - Claim a tax deduction on super contributions

 Growing super

-You may be able to claim a tax deduction for personal super contributions that you make from your after-tax income, for example from your bank account directly to your super fund.
+You may be able to claim a tax deduction for personal super contributions that you make from your after-tax income to your super fund.

 You must give a notice of intent to claim a deduction to your super fund on or before whichever of the following days occurs earliest, either: